anutara-ink/anutara.github.io/_tabs/about.md

 Everything I've done — the technology, the business, the writing, the school — comes back to that same question.
 We made the machines smarter.
 But are we making the people smarter too?

-> \u201CIt is not the knowledge you know; it is the way you think.\u201D
+> "It is not the knowledge you know; it is the way you think."